 Lot of Record: A lot which is part of a subdivision, the map of which has been recorded in the office of the Register of Deeds in Grand Traverse County or had been approved as a final plat by the Township Board prior to the date of this Ordinance.
-Also a lot described by metes and bounds, the deed or other conveyance to which has been recorded in the office of the Register of Deeds in Grand Traverse County prior to the date of this Ordinance, or a lot described by metes and bounds that has been created after the effective date of this Ordinance but only if the creation of the lot meets all the requirements of the Acme Township Zoning Ordinance.
+Also a lot described by metes and bounds, the deed or other conveyance to which has been recorded in the office of the Register of Deeds in Grand Traverse County prior to the date of this Ordinance, or a lot described by metes and bounds that has been created after the effective date of this Ordinance but only if the creation of the lot meets all the requirements of the Acme Township Zoning Ordinance and the creation of the lot has been approved pursuant to Section 5.7 of the Acme Township Zoning Ordinance.